 Senior year (If you are applying to go directly to school)

 - Submit secondary applications and interview for medical school.

-- Check your courses with the recommendation lists in the Cornell Career Services guides before pre-enrolling for courses each semester, and run them by the Health Careers Adviser, faculty adviser or an advising dean.
+- Check your courses with the recommendation lists in the Cornell Career Services guide for enrolling before pre-enrolling for courses each semester, and run them by the Health Careers Advisor, faculty advisor or an A&S academic advisor.

 - Prepare in fall and winter to apply for summer opportunities to help you gain experience in health career fields.